-The Naujaat project is also subject to a 3% net smelter royalty ("NSR") on metals and a 3% gross production royalty ("GPR") on the sale of industrial minerals, including diamonds.
+The Naujaat project is also subject to a 3% NSR on metals and a 3% gross production royalty ("GPR") on the sale of industrial minerals, including diamonds.
 Subject to a November 2016 amending agreement, the NSR and GPR may each be reduced to 1% subject to future contingent cash payments to the royalty holder totalling \$5.15M and future staged exploration expenditures totalling \$20M.